12th Support Regiment (Ukraine): History

 In March 2014, after the Russian invasion of Crimea, the regiment's personnel began installing fortifications and minefields on the administrative border with Crimea.
-Since the start of the War in Donbass, it saw heavy action, such as defending positions on Mount Karachun, liberating Sloviansk and Kramatorsk, building bridges across the Seversky Donets, laying ajd maintaining minefields, strengthening positions and conducting engineering reconnaissance tasks.
+Since the start of the War in Donbass, it saw heavy action, such as defending positions on Mount Karachun, liberating Sloviansk and Kramatorsk, building bridges across the Seversky Donets, laying and maintaining minefields, strengthening positions and conducting engineering reconnaissance tasks.
 The regiment's servicemen conducted tasks in Amvrosiivka, Starohnativka, Luhansk and Donetsk Airports, and Debaltseve.
 A soldier of the regiment (Podolyanchuk Vasyl Volodymyrovych) was killed as a result of an accidental mine detonation in Kairka on 18 September 2014.
 A soldier of the regiment (Shepel Igor Viktorovich) was killed on 3 November 2014, while performing a combat mission in the ATO zone.
 A soldier of the regiment (Banchuk Oleg Petrovych) died on 15 January 2015.
 Two soldiers of the Regiment (Shelmuk Anatoly Volodymyrovych and Shtilov Serhiy Stepanovych) were killed in action on 11 February 2015.
 On 29 October 2015, a fire broke out at the field ammunition depot of the Armed Forces of Ukraine in Svatove, the detonation sent shrapnel flying across the city, damaging many buildings.
 Two soldiers of the regiment (Artemenko Anatoly Vyacheslavovych and Mayorenko Stanislav Oleksiyovych) and another soldier were killed.
 A civilian was killed and another was wounded as well.
 A soldier of the regiment (Volodymyr Pavlovych Gordin) was killed in combat on 5 May 2016 near Borovenky.
 A soldier of the regiment (Oleg Volodymyrovych) was killed on 24 June 2016 in Novooleksandrivka.
 On 13 May 2020 while performing engineering work at a stronghold in Katerynivka, a sniper shot and killed a soldier of the regiment (Karpyka Oleksandr Vitaliyovych).

 Following the Russian invasion of Ukraine, the regiment saw combat.
 It has been highly involved in mine laying tasks.
 On 22 January 2024, a soldier of the brigade (Levkovsky Maksym Vasilyovych) was severely wounded by artillery strikes in Chasiv Yar and died of his wounds on 2 February 2024.
 It was responsible for extensive mine laying during the 2024 Kursk offensive, its landmines halted a Russian advance on 7 November destroying 17 vehicles of the 810th Naval Infantry Brigade.
 The regiment's personnel was being trained under Operation Interflex in the United Kingdom and were visited by Valeriy Zaluzhny during their training.